antigones/hsk5_words_graph/README.md

 # HSK5 Word Graph

-Just a graph representation of the word list for HSK5
+Just a graph representation of the words sharing some components for HSK5.

 hsk5_word_graph.py is a simple python script that builds an adjacency list suitable to be imported by Gephi.